 Definitely!
 They sell them on board (two versions), but I understand they often run out.
 But they’re available (not in red) directly from the manufacturer Yellow Leaf (here)

-What brand of hair products are on Virgin Voyages?
+What brands of hair products are on Virgin Voyages?

 Red Flower brand products are the brand choice of Virgin Voyages